microsoft/BotFramework-WebChat/samples/06.i.direct-line-speech/README.md

 ### Using subscription key

-We will start by using subscription key to connect to Direct Line Speech channel.
-Subscription key is not recommended to use in production environment.
-In this sample, we will use it to verify if our configuration is correct.
-In our latter section, we will upgrade the sample to use authorization token instead.
+We will start by using subscription key to connect to the Direct Line Speech channel. *Please note that a subscription key is not recommended to use in production environment.* In this sample, we will use it to verify if our configuration is correct.
+In the latter section, we will upgrade the sample to use an authorization token.

 We are replacing the existing code by creating an adapter set using the new `createDirectLineSpeechAdapters` function.
-We will pass the adapter set to Web Chat using [spread operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax).
+We will pass the adapter set to Web Chat using the [spread operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax).

 ```diff
 - const res = await fetch('https://webchat-mockbot.azurewebsites.net/directline/token', { method: 'POST' });